jlieberherr/students-to-course-assigner/README.md

 # students-to-course-assigner
 Script to assign students to courses using the CP-SAT solver of OR-Tools.
-Every student has priorities.
-Every course has a min and max number of students.
+Each student specifies which courses she/he desires (with priority).
+Each course has a min and max number of students.

 ## installation
 - create a virtual Python environment with at least Python 3.8: ```"path\to\python.exe" -m venv env_students-to-course-assigner```